ehhwhat/playground2/README.md

 # Welcome to my playground

 Here you will find code examples that i have been messing around with.
-At the moment i have sections on Vanilla JavaScript.
+At the moment i have sections on...

+### Vanilla JavaScript
+- Maths
+- (Arrays)
+- (Objects)
+- (Constructors)
+- (Demo Bookshelf app)

 ## Coming soon / To do
 - Jquery